 It was invented by a French mathematician Blaise de Vigenère in the 16th century.
 You can think of this cipher as a series of Caesar’s shift to make it harder to break.

-To encode a message use this table together with the key(Kifanga) you have decided on:
+To encode a message using this table together with the key(Kifanga) you have decided on:

 Now I take the letter that appears at the intersection of the key(letter row) and the plaintext(letter column).